w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 ##### `handlers.py`

-Here we'll hook each operation into a Tornado request handler.
+Here we'll hook each operation into a Tornado request handler and convert it to pretty-indented JSON.

 ```
 import json